kitten/fluorine/docs/introduction/concepts.md

 ## <a id='abstracting-side-effects-as-agendas'></a>[Abstracting Side effects as Agendas](#abstracting-side-effects-as-agendas)

-Agendas are a new way to manage your side effects and internally abstract every single action already.
+Agendas are a new way to manage your side effects and internally abstract every single action.
 Think about agendas as descriptions of tasks.
 They are scheduled on the dispatcher and describe a stream of actions.

-What that means is, that Agendas are **Observables** emitting actions.
+If you came here as a happy RxJS user, Agendas are **Observables** emitting actions.

 Instead of being dispatched they are scheduled on the dispatcher: